yusigrist/LLM-Merging-Piepline/README.md

 ├── harness\_results/      \# Raw output from lm-evaluation-harness
 ├── holmes\_results/       \# Raw output from holmes-evaluation
 ├── organized\_results/    \# Cleaned and organized evaluation results
-├── Plotting/             \# Jupyter notebooks and scripts for visualization │   ├── organize\_harness.py \# Script to organize harness results
-│   └── \*.ipynb           \# Notebooks for plotting
 ├── setup.sh              \# 🚀 **START HERE**: Installs all dependencies and sets up environments
 ├── script.sh             \# Main script for a full merge, upload, and evaluate pipeline ├── merge\_only.sh         \# Script to only merge models and upload them